oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 1. Locate **Configuration** in the left menu of the homepage.

 	Configuration provides quick access to both general OCI properties and resource-specific properties.
-Using data provided within the **Configruation** you can easily identify the resource's installation location to locate log files.
+Using data provided within the **Configuration** you can easily identify the resource's installation location to locate log files.
 Other examples of resource properties include database service_name and the application schema name.
 Now let's learn about associations within Stack Monitoring.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/3-1-home.png " ")

-## Task 4: Identifying relationships between resources
+## Task 4: Review application topology

 1. Locate **Members** under the Resources menu on the left side of the homepage.